 Hungry?
-Here are 8 food delivery apps that will bring you a meal
+These 9 food delivery apps bring deliciousness right to your door

 Doordash

-DoorDash isn’t as big as Seamless or Grubhub, but it does offer a few unique features, such as their “DoorDash Delight” scoring system.
+DoorDash isn’t as big as Seamless or Grubhub, but it does offer a few unique features, such as its “DoorDash Delight” scoring system.
 The “Delight Score” uses factors such as food quality, restaurant popularity, delivery time, and customer satisfaction in order to recommend the best restaurants in your area.

-Availability: DoorDash is available in dozens of cities, including Atlanta, Seattle, Boston, Brooklyn, Charlotte, and Chicago, among others.
+Availability: DoorDash is available in dozens of cities, including Atlanta, Seattle, Boston, New York, and Chicago, among others.

 Fee: The fee varies by restaurant.
-The price typically includes the cost of your meal, though, as well as tax, delivery fees, and an optional tip.
+The price typically includes the cost of your meal, as well as tax, delivery fees, and an optional tip.
 Some restaurants charge additional service fees.

 Download now for: